radius75/GUI64/README.md

 # Future Plans
 * Cartridge version of GUI64 v2.0.
+* Retrieve time from Ultimate 64 and SD2IECs with RTC.
 * Application programming interface: It will be possible to run a single app in GUI64.